boan-anbo/cabinetplugin/README.md

 This is the REME

+## If it can't compile on Mac, use

+`vsce package --yarn`vsce package --yarn

 ## Features

 Describe specific features of your extension including screenshots of your extension in action.
 Image paths are relative to this README file.